MSBradshaw/SeeNV/README.md

-    -g GENES_FILE      (required) a bed format genes file -a GNOMAD          (required) the gnomad sv sites file with allele frequency information -t THREADS         (optional) number of threads to use, default 1 (you really want to use more than 1)
+    -g GENES_FILE      (required) a bed format genes file -a GNOMAD          (required) the gnomad sv sites file with allele frequency information -t THREADS         (optional) number of threads to use, default 1 (you really want to use more than 1) -v varDB           (required) path to a GZipped bed file for the varDB common variants with an accompanying tabix indexed -m RepeatMasker    (required) path to a GZipped bed file for the RepeatMasker elements with an accompanying tabix indexed

 Parameters to accompany --buildref, -b
     -i INPUT_SAMPLES  (required) samples list